-- First, We’ll mix all the dry ingredients together in a deep bowl and set aside.
+- First, combine flour and all the dry ingredients together in a large bowl and set aside.

 - In the bowl of a stand mixer fitted with paddle attachment, add oil and sugar and mix very well until smooth.

 - Add eggs one at a time, beating well after each egg.

 - Mix in vanilla extract.

 - Beat in about 1 cup of the flour mixture into the wet ingredients.

 - Add in about half cup of pumpkin puree and mix.
 Keep alternating flour and pumpkin, mixing in between each addition until you are done with the whole thing.

-- Pour into your bundt pan and bake for 50-60 minutes or until it is done.
+- Pour batter into your bundt pan and bake for 50-60 minutes or until it is done.
 Cool completely on a cooling wire rack.

-- Make the cream cheese frosting by combining the ingredients of the frosting in a medium bowl with an electric mixer then spoon it over the cooled cake
+- Make the cream cheese frosting by beating the ingredients of the frosting in a medium bowl with an electric mixer then spoon it over the cooled cake.